Pelvic thrust: Dance

 One of the first to perform this move on stage was Elvis Presley.
 It was quite controversial due to its obvious sexual connotations.
 Due to this controversy, he was sometimes shown (as seen on his third appearance on The Ed Sullivan Show) from the waist up on TV.
 Later, the pelvic thrust also became one of the signature moves of Michael Jackson.
-It is also mentioned in "Time Warp", a song from The Rocky Horror Show, as a part of the choreography associated with the warp itself.
+It is also mentioned in "Time Warp", a song from The Rocky Horror Show, as a part of the choreography associated with the dance itself: "But it's the pelvic thrust that will drive you insane-a-a-ane."
 Twerking, a reverse and sometimes passive form of pelvic thrust dance move, is also a very popular form of hip-hop dance move.
 The sideways pelvic thrust is a famous female dance move in India and Bangladesh and known as thumka.
 It appears in the lyrics of various Bollywood songs.

 Exercise

 Hip thrusts can be used as an exercise to train the gluteus maximus muscle.
 The athlete will get into a reclined position and thrust their hips upward to lift weights balanced on their lap.